 The World of Korean Tea

 This is just scratching the surface of the illustrious and exciting world of Korean tea.
 Korean tea and tea culture have endured time and turmoil to emerge into a modern era of innovation and renewed appreciation.
-Many herbal, fruit teas and tisanes have persisted and can be found in canned form in supermarkets, for seasonal promotions at cafes, and are brewed at home.
+Many traditional herbal, fruit teas and tisanes are still available and can be found throughout South Korea.
 The world of green tea is also being reappraised with the Korean tea ceremony being rehabilitated by both Buddhist monks and secular/Confucian/Neo-Confucian tea masters.
 The world of Korean tea is a living and breathing world, for sure!

 The featured image at the beginning of this post is from Manseok_Kim of PixaBay.